jimz011/homekit-infused/docs/installation.md

     themes: !include_dir_merge_named themes/
 ```

 - You must set the following line in your own `configuration.yaml` file.
-Without it, it will NOT work!
+Without it, it will NOT work:
 ```
 lovelace:
     mode: yaml